-This easy and delicious raspberry cookie recipe will make you feel like a pro.
-The raspberry jam brings a fresh, flavorful punch to the soft and mild shortbread.
-The crumble topping adds in some surprise seasonings that complement the fruit perfectly.
+This easy and delicious Raspberry Crumble Cookies will make you feel like a pro.
+The raspberry jam brings a fresh, flavorful punch to the soft and buttery shortbread.
+The crumble topping adds some surprise seasonings that complement the fruit perfectly.

 - Butter – You’ll need some at room temp and some cold.

 - Milk – I used whole milk, but you could use a non-dairy milk.

 - Raspberry fruit spread/jam – Or your fruit spread/jam of choice.

 Scoop dough into your hands and roll it into a ball.

 Press your thumb into it to make an indentation.
 Since the dough hardly expands or rises, you don’t need to place them very far apart either.